 The Irish Legal History Society aims to publish on average one book per annum, which is sent to all members free of charge.
-Here you will find details of some of our recent and upcoming book launches.
+Here you will find details of some of our recent book launches.

 We were delighted to launch our most recent publication at Books Upstairs, Dublin, on Thursday 8 October.
 W.N.
 Osborough’s The Irish Stage: A Legal History (Four Courts Press 2015) was launched by Judge Bryan MacMahon.